 By nature, I’m a planner.
 It became obvious during my elementary school years when I plotted what to wear and created lists of books I’d be reading that year (and in what order).
 In high school, I always knew what I’d be wearing a week or more in advance and my college schedule was so well planned that I finished my Bachelors in 3 ½ years.
-I love having a plan.
+I love to have a plan.
+And I love to create a plan.

 Leaving school hasn’t stopped the planner in me.
 Give me a complicated trip and I’ll help you create a schedule.
 You should see how we managed a month in Europe in 2013: seven hotels and travel by planes, trains and ships all scheduled like clockwork.